 I have not included any information about Windows 7 since it is about to be an unsupported operating system in January of 2020.
 Upgrade to Windows 10 or get a new Windows 10 PC.
 SSDs in Windows 8 PCs work fine but you cannot buy Windows 8 PCs any longer and you should have upgraded your Windows 8 PC to Windows 10 long ago anyway.
 In addition, most distributions of the Linux operating system support SSDs just fine.

 If you need a copy of Windows 10 to install on your new SSD you can get it at this Microsoft page.
-Use the media creation tool to download the appropriate version of Windows 10 to a USB flash drive (An 8GB or larger drive is necessary to hold the installer files.)
+Use the media creation tool to download the appropriate version of Windows 10 to a USB flash drive (An 8GB or larger flash drive is necessary to hold the installer files.)

 The media creation tool will download and install Windows on your flash drive as well a making the drive bootable so that you can create a clean installation by booting your PC with the flash drive.
-Normally you will press the F12 key when the PC starts to get to the boot menu.
+Normally you will press the ESC or F12 key when the PC starts to get to the boot menu.
 Be sure the flash drive is plugged in when doing this.
 Choose the flash drive as the start drive and then choose to do a clean install (Custom Install) once the installer starts.